Here’s What You Need To Know About Going On A Wildlife Holiday During Covid

-While the government has done away with most restrictions for intrastate and interstate travel, it won’t hurt to carry copies of Covid travel-related documents.
+Keeping in mind interstate and intrastate restrictions, carry copies of Covid travel-related documents.
 Have the Aarogya Setup app installed on your phone and carry a valid Covid negative certificate issued by an authorized medical facility.
 As an added precaution, get travel insurance so that in the unfortunate event that you do fall sick, the medical expenses get covered.

 The Covid rules are likely to change all of a sudden, so make sure that you know all the rules and what needs to be carried while traveling.

 For a wildlife explorer, a medical kit is a given.
-But during Covid, be sure to add extra medicines for cold, flu and pain relief.
-Add a thermometer as well because self monitoring your health is at an all-time importance now.
+But during Covid, be sure to add extra medicines for cold, flu, and pain relief.
+Add a thermometer as well because self-monitoring your health is of all-time importance now.